Tax harmonization: Disadvantages of tax harmonization

+Tax harmonization stops tax competition, which before may have helped small countries attract multinational companies.

 Tax harmonization in EU

-In the EU the policy of tax harmonization is not regular in the taxation field however in order to have a well-functioning single market the alteration of national fiscal policies is key.
-Through the actions of European Institutions (fiscal policy coordination, harmonization of tax laws, etc.), or by the action of the European Court of Justice (prohibiting certain national tax rules that violate EU rules) tax harmonization can be achieved.
+In the EU, the policy of tax harmonization is not regular in the taxation field, however in order to have a well-functioning single market the alteration of national fiscal policies is said to be key.
+Through the actions of European Institutions in fiscal policy coordination and harmonization of tax laws, or by the action of the European Court of Justice in prohibiting certain national tax rules that violate EU rules, tax harmonization can be achieved.

-VAT
+Value-Added Tax

-The Value-Added Tax (VAT) is part of the acquis communautaire, and two directives (1977 and 2006) closely codify the VAT regime in EU Member states, with a minimum standard rate of 15% and a restricted list of reduced rates.
-Excise duties are also subject to minimum rates, based on Articles 191-192 of the Treaty on the Functioning of the European Union (TFEU).
+The Value-Added Tax is part of the acquis communautaire, and two directives (1977 and 2006) closely codify the VAT regime in EU Member states, with a minimum standard rate of 15% and a restricted list of reduced rates.
+Excise duties are also subject to minimum rates, based on Articles 191-192 of the Treaty on the Functioning of the European Union.
 This treaty base allows the Council and the Parliament to take decisions, including on taxes, to protect human health, safeguard the environment and promote a “rational utilization of natural resources”.

 Capital income tax

-In 1990, the Parent-subsidiary directive tackled the issue of double taxation of repatriated profits by a mother company from its subsidiaries.4 Member states are requested either to exempt repatriated profits, or to deduct taxes already paid by the affiliates from the mother's tax bill (partial credit system).
-The objective was to avoid discriminating against foreign subsidiaries (taxed twice) in relation to purely domestic firms (taxed only once).
+In 1990, the Parent-subsidiary directive tackled the issue of double taxation of repatriated profits by a mother company from its subsidiaries.
+Four Member states were requested either to exempt repatriated profits, or to deduct taxes already paid by the affiliates from the mother's tax bill in a partial credit system.
+The objective was to avoid discriminating against foreign subsidiaries by enforcing double taxation in relation to purely domestic firms which are taxed only once.
 In 2003, the Interest and Royalties directive further reduced the incidence of double taxation by abolishing withholding taxes on cross-border interest and royalty payments within the EU.